How to Grow and Care for Canna Lily

 Common Issues & Solutions

-Like any plant, Canna lilies can face a few challenges.
-Here are some common issues and how to address them:
+Canna lilies can encounter several challenges.
+Here are common issues and their solutions:

 Pests